 When Arlington Police Department Detective Tommy LeNoir entered the fire-ravaged apartment of 19-year-old Missy Grubaugh, he was met with an “absolutely horrific” crime scene.

 “I’ve seen bad crime scenes, and I’ve seen crime scenes involving people that were burnt in fires.
 This was elevated … Even with the smoke damage and the burn damage, you could still see that this was a victim of a very brutal assault,” Det.
-LeNoir told “An Unexpected Killer,” airing Thursdays at 8/7c on Oxygen.
+LeNoir told Oxygen's “An Unexpected Killer."
 “This child went through hell.”

 In the bedroom, investigators found Grubaugh’s body, lying face-up on the bed.
 She had trauma to her head, and there was a puncture wound in the middle of her chest.
 An autopsy report later determined she was dead before the fire started and that the stabbing had been fatal, going through her heart and damaging her left lung, which caused massive internal bleeding.

 The University of Texas at Arlington student had also been sexually assaulted, according to Fort Worth medical examiner Marc Krouse.

 “This was a rape-homicide by a very aggressive perpetrator,” Krouse told “An Unexpected Killer.”